Arc and Firefox

 Then, on March 7th 2023, I watched my first video about the Arc Browser.
 The video was a clip from the Waveform podcast, they were talking about the products they loved and one of them talked about the Arc Browser.
 This made me curious and I decided to do some research.
 It was apparently a browser made by a small team in New York.
 Then, thanks to my school being an accepted campus in Arc, I was able to join the beta and install Arc.

 If I had to describe my first impressions in one word, it would be young.
 But not in a bad way.
 Yes, Arc was slow and there was a ton of missing features but using it felt like a new experience.
-It was colorful and unapologetically new.
+It was colorful and unapologetically playful.

 It become my default browser really fast.
 While sometimes I missed using Firefox, the excitement of using Arc made me not want to go back.
-There were new updates every week and frequent Youtube videos.
+There were new updates every week and frequent in-house Youtube videos.
 They also added a bunch of cool stuff like boosts and using different sites as search engines.

 Conclusion

 I love fun software but hate capitalism.
-A company that currently has no way to profit, getting hundreds of millions of dollars in funding, doesn't make any sense.
+A company that currently has no way to profit, getting hundreds of millions of dollars in funding doesn't make any sense.
 Also, them pushing AI so much makes me much more suspicious.

 While it has been a fun ride with Arc, I am glad to be back on Firefox.